mahen001/utor-cybersec/Kibana-continued.md

-Activity File: Kibana Continued
+## Activity File: Kibana Continued

 - This week, you created the infrastructure behind a security information and event management system such as Kibana.
 Once that set up is complete, you will have finished the project.

 - This optional activity tasks you with exploring more Kibana capabilities, some of which you will use in future projects.

-- Note: In order to complete these activities, you will need to complete the optional Metricbeat configuration.
+- **Note**: In order to complete these activities, you will need to complete the optional Metricbeat configuration.

-Scenario
+### Scenario

 In this activity, you will suppose the role of a cloud architect that has been tasked with setting up an ELK server to gather logs for the Incident Response team.